Springfield Military Divorce Lawyers

-Going through a divorce can be complex, stressful, and emotionally draining.
+Going through a divorce can be complex, stressful and emotionally draining.

-If you are in the midst of a military divorce in or near Springfield, TN, or are considering initiating divorce proceedings in the near future, it’s important to have an attorney with the background and experience necessary to help you effectively pursue and protect your rights.
+If you are in the midst of a military divorce in or near Springfield, Tennessee, or are considering initiating divorce proceedings in the near future, it’s important to have an attorney with the background and experience necessary to help you effectively pursue and protect your rights.

 Keep reading to learn more about military divorce and see how the Springfield military divorce lawyers at Batson Nolan PLC can help you move forward today.
 Contact us directly to speak with a military divorce attorney.

-Complicating Factors in a Military Divorce
+Complicating Factors In A Military Divorce

 According to recent survey data, the job with the highest divorce rate in 2019 was military work, with an estimated 3.09% divorce rate among service members.
 When it comes to military divorces, there are a number of factors that can make the process feel more complicated than civilian divorce.

 Service members are frequently stationed in states other than the state of their primary residence.
 And in many cases, they may even be stationed overseas.
 As a result, military divorces often involve complex jurisdictional challenges that must be addressed.